-Luckily, the event was recorded in a TV segment so bizarre that in recent years it’s been called a hoax.
-But the people who were there know that the dead whale exploding was all too real — and it sent gigantic chunks of whale flesh hailing down on them and their cars alike.
+What’s more, the event was recorded in a TV segment so bizarre that in recent years it’s been called a hoax.
+But the people who were there know that the grisly scene of this dead whale exploding was all too real — and it sent gigantic chunks of whale flesh hailing down on them and their cars alike.

 Believe it or not, this all really happened.
 Here’s how.